-

 Start-up team

 When UNDP is nominated for the role of Principal Recipient (PR) for the first time, a start-up process is necessary.
-As a first step in the process, under the supervision and guidance of Country Office (CO) or Regional Service Centre (RSC) senior management, a member of the CO should be designated as the focal point to lead the implementation of the rolling work plan and grant management arrangements in consultation with the UNDP Global Fund/Health Implementation Support Team.
+As a first step in the process, under the supervision and guidance of Country Office (CO) or Regional Service Centre (RSC) senior management, a member of the CO should be designated as the focal point to lead the implementation of the rolling work plan and grant management arrangements in consultation with the UNDP Global Fund Partnership and Health Systems Team (GFPHST).

 The designated focal point oversees the recruitment and management of a start-up team, which supports the preparation of grant documents, determines implementation arrangements, and completes other activities leading up to grant signing.
 The start-up team should possess, at a minimum, programme management, finance and procurement and supply management (PSM) expertise.

-The CO may benefit from input and lessons learned from another CO that has undergone the startup process.
-In addition, CO staff and UN Volunteers in existing UNDP PR countries may be available for a short-term detailed assignment to support key activities, including the preparation of grant documentation, ATLAS setup, etc. The UNDP Global Fund/Health Implementation Support Team can facilitate a discussion to support a detailed assignment.
+The CO may benefit from input and lessons learned from another CO that has undergone the start-up process.
+In addition, CO staff and UN Volunteers in existing UNDP PR countries may be available for a short-term detailed assignment to support key activities, including the preparation of grant documentation, Quantum setup, etc. The UNDP GFPHST can facilitate a discussion to support a detailed assignment.

 PMU structure and terms of reference

-As the establishment of the Project Management Unit (PMU) should start as soon as possible after the grant signing to ensure that the required human resources are in place, one of the key activities in the start-up process is defining the structure and terms of reference (TORs) of the PMU.
+As the establishment of the Project Management Unit (PMU) should start as soon as possible after UNDP has been confirmed as the PR to ensure that the required human resources are in place, one of the key activities in the start-up process is defining the structure and terms of reference (TORs) of the PMU.

-The structure and terms of reference of the PMU should be defined with support from the UNDP Global Fund/Health Implementation Support Team, with consideration to the following:
+The structure and terms of reference of the PMU should be defined with support from the UNDP GFPHST, with consideration to the following:

-- The structure should allow for the necessary human resources to be available to ensure adherence to the terms of the Grant Agreement and the implementation of programme activities.
+- The structure should allow for the necessary human resources to be available to ensure adherence to the terms of the Grant Confirmation, effective oversight, effective implementation of programme activities for impact and capacity development mandate.

-- PMU structures vary considerably both across and within regions, reflecting the diversity of programme activities and levels of risk.
+- PMU structures vary considerably both across and within regions, reflecting the diversity of programme activities and the complexity of the operating environment, national capacity and risk assessment.
 COs should determine PMU resource needs by viewing the grant in terms of its life cycle, as the structure may change over time with surges of staff required during peak times (e.g. net distribution campaigns).

-- PMU staff costs (staff, operating costs) should be budgeted in the grant as direct costs for grant management.
+- PMU staff costs (personnel, operating costs) should be budgeted in the grant as direct costs for grant management.
 UNDP’s pro forma costs are accessible here.
-For more information regarding budgeting for PMU and other staff costs, please refer to the financial management section of this Manual.
+For more information regarding budgeting for PMU and other staff costs, please refer to the financial management section of this manual.

 - COs should not overlook the human resources needs that will be required during the grant closure period.

-- The terms of reference for each PMU position should include the standard UNDP core competencies and clearly define the key responsibilities of their respective roles.
+- The terms of reference for each PMU position should include the standard UNDP core competencies, cross-functional competencies, technical competencies, and people management competencies clearly defining the key responsibilities of their respective roles.

-A growing number of PMUs are leveraging United Nations Volunteers (UN Volunteers) as an efficient and cost-effective way of mobilizing human resources needed for project implementation, including in Afghanistan, Guinea-Bissau, South Sudan, Zambia, and Zimbabwe, among others.
-Drawing from UNV’s Global Talent Pool, these programmes benefit from the expertise of UN Volunteers in functions ranging from medical and health service professionals to engineers, ICT, M&E and procurement specialists.
-UNV and UNDP have developed a number of standard Descriptions of Assignment templates to support future deployments: Finance Officer, Monitoring and Evaluation Specialist, Procurement and Supply Chain Management Specialist, Civil Engineer (health infrastructure).
+COs have leveraged United Nations Volunteers (UN Volunteers) as an efficient and cost-effective way of mobilizing additional human resources needed for project implementation beyond the core team, in functions ranging from medical and health service professionals to engineers, ICT, M&E and procurement specialists.
+UNV and UNDP have developed a number of standard Descriptions of Assignment (DoA) templates to support future deployments: Monitoring and Evaluation, Procurement and Supply Chain Management Specialist, Civil Engineer (health infrastructure), Finance Officer.
 For more information on types of UNV profiles and how to host a UN Volunteer, please see the UN Volunteers section of the Manual, which includes additional links to UNV guidance material.